New Opening Day at Palisades Tahoe is Nov 23 (weather/conditions permitting)

 “We’re not just laying around and waiting.
 We’ve been working on projects all summer and every day up until we open.” – Chris W, Director of Lift Maintenance

-Regular lift maintenance is a part of our DNA here at Squaw Valley Alpine Meadows.
+Regular lift maintenance is a part of our DNA here at Palisades Tahoe.
 “We’re fortunate that we have the manpower and capital to make regular upgrades and maintain our lift systems to the highest of standards,” says Chris Woo, Director of Lift Maintenance.
 We’re doing the standard, routine maintenance, but we also worked on a few key projects this summer/fall…like a major structural tension system for Granite Chief.
 To a skier and snowboarder, you won’t notice a thing, but to our team this means a much more simple and efficient system.
 Squaw One got an upgrade too – new electronic controls and supervision, lift tension and brake system.
 Still looks the same to you and me, but our team knows this will be a game changer for this winter.

 “We’re progressive and stay ahead of the curve compared to other resorts out there.
 We maintain the highest standard in the industry,” says Chris